inafis/shdw-bot/README.md

-# Shadowy Super Coder Bot
+# Floor Watchers Discord Bot

-This project is a lightweight Discord bot for the Shadowy Super Coder DAO.
+This project is a lightweight Discord bot for the Floor Watchers DAO.
 Allowing community members to:
-- Check brice
+- Check brice of any coin
-- Check # of staked Shadowy Super Coders
+- Check # of tokens in a given token account
 - Display brice in presence (alternating)
 - Display Total staked super codes (alternating)